Hard Negative Sampling via Regularized Optimal Transport for Contrastive Representation Learning: Introduction

 \section{Introduction}

 In the unsupervised contrastive representation learning problem, we are given pairs of samples that are \textit{similar} to each other, e.g., an image and its augmentation, together with a set of dissimilar examples for each pair.
 One sample in a pair of similar samples is referred to as the \textit{anchor} and the other as the corresponding \textit{positive sample}.
 The dissimilar samples are referred to as the \textit{negative samples}.
 The goal is to learn a (typically) low-dimensional \textit{representation map} that amplifies the similarities and dissimilarities in the representation space by optimizing a suitable \textit{contrastive loss function}.
 The utility of learning this representation appears in a downstream task, where one can simplify both the model complexity, e.g., use a linear classifier, as well as reduce the number of training examples needed to achieve a desired classification error.
-A good set of representative papers in this context for contrastive representation learning are \citep{oord2018representation, hassani2020contrastive, zhu2020deep}.
+A good set of representative papers for contrastive representation learning in this context are \cite{oord2018representation, Zhu:2020vf}.

-There are several useful choices of contrastive loss function to choose from, e.g., \citep{oord2018representation, wang2020understanding}, and often the set of similar examples are determined using the \textit{domain knowledge}, e.g., SimCLR \citep{chen2020simple} uses augmented views of the same images as positive pairs for image data, \citep{perozzi2014deepwalk} use random walks on the graph to generate positive pairs for graph data, Word2Vec \citep{goldberg2014word2vec} and Quick thought \citep{logeswaran2018efficient} define the neighborhood of words and sentences as positive for text data.
-On the other hand the choice of negative samples, possibly conditioned on the given similar pair, remains an open design choice.
-It is well-known that this choice can theoretically \citep{arora2019theoretical, chuang2020debiased} as well as empirically \citep{tschannen2019mutual, jin2018unsupervised} affect the performance of contrastive learning.
+{Several contrastive loss functions have been proposed in the literature} e.g., \cite{oord2018representation, wang2020understanding}. {Often,} the set of similar examples are determined using the \textit{domain knowledge}, e.g., SimCLR \cite{chen2020simple} uses augmented views of the same images as positive pairs for image data, \cite{perozzi2014deepwalk} use random walks on the graph to generate positive pairs for graph data, Word2Vec \cite{goldberg2014word2vec} and {Quick Thoughts} \cite{logeswaran2018efficient} define the neighborhood of words and sentences as positive for text data.
+On the other hand, the choice of negative samples, possibly conditioned on the given similar pair, remains an open design choice.
+It is well-known that this choice can theoretically \cite{saunshi2019theoretical, chuang2020debiased} as well as empirically \cite{tschannen2019mutual, jin2018unsupervised} affect the performance of contrastive learning.

 The main focus of this paper is to offer a novel theoretical and algorithmic perspective on the design on negative sampling for unsupervised contrastive learning.